webpack/webpack.js.org/content/guides/code-splitting.md

 - [`webpack-chart`](https://alexkuz.github.io/webpack-chart/): Interactive pie chart for Webpack stats.
 - [`webpack-visualizer`](https://chrisbateman.github.io/webpack-visualizer/): Visualize and analyze your Webpack bundle to see which modules are taking up space and which might be duplicates.
-- [`webpack-bundle-analyzer`](https://github.com/th0r/webpack-bundle-analyzer): Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap
+- [`webpack-bundle-analyzer`](https://github.com/th0r/webpack-bundle-analyzer): Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.

 ## Next Steps